 So the position in space for pitches is relative, depending on the instrument’s makeup.

 Things are different again for a singer.
 The vocal folds themselves create pitch and to create a higher pitch the folds need to vibrate faster.
-For a lower
+For a lower pitch they vibrate slower.
+Pitch is therefore not defined by their positioning in space but by their speed of movement.

 Do the following pitch experiment: